Plan Summary Menu

 In January 1996, the Frozen Foods Employees Pension Plan (Frozen Foods Plan) was merged into the Western Conference of Teamsters Pension Plan.
 The Western Conference of Teamsters Pension Plan assumed responsibility for administering the Frozen Foods Plan.

 If you were ever covered by the Frozen Foods Plan, you may be eligible to have your pre-1996 service under the Frozen Foods Plan recognized as service under the Western Conference of Teamsters Pension Plan.
 Also, you may be eligible to have your post-1995 service under the Western Conference of Teamsters Pension Plan recognized as Frozen Foods Plan service to determine your right to receive any benefits you may have earned under the Plan before 1996.
-Contact the Northern California Administrative Office if you were ever a participant in the Frozen Foods Plan.
+Contact your Administrative Office if you were ever a participant in the Frozen Foods Plan.

 Reciprocal Benefits